Chart Color Schemes

 Mount Pritchard has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validations, as of November 2025, Mount Pritchard's estimated population is around 11,069.
-This reflects an increase of 643 people since the 2021 Census, which reported a population of 10,426.
-The change was inferred from AreaSearch's estimate of 10,552 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 3,582 persons per square kilometer, placing Mount Pritchard in the upper quartile relative to national locations assessed by AreaSearch.
-Mount Pritchard's growth rate of 6.2% since the 2021 census exceeded the SA3 area's 4.3%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 69.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Pritchard's population is estimated at around 11,072 as of Feb 2026.
+This reflects an increase of 646 people (6.2%) since the 2021 Census, which reported a population of 10,426 people.
+The change is inferred from the resident population of 10,552 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 23 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,583 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Mount Pritchard's 6.2% growth since the 2021 census exceeded the SA3 area's 4.4%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Mount Pritchard statistical area (Lv2) is expected to expand by 260 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 2.0% in total over the 17 years.
+Considering projected demographic shifts, lower quartile growth of Australian statistical areas is anticipated, with Mount Pritchard expected to expand by 255 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population